mattrips/scratchPad/ProtocolConformance 200703.md

 A concrete type is declared to conform to a protocol in one of two ways.
 A non-generic concrete type is directly declared to conform to a protocol, while a concretization of a generic type is indirectly declared to conform to a protocol based on the pattern established in the declaration of the corresponding generic type.

-A concretization of a generic type is the specialized version of the generic type formed by replacing the generic type's parameters `Key:  Hashable` and `Value` with the concrete type arguments `String` and `Int`.
+A concretization of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.

 results from the instantiation of a type arguments